 2. NordVPN — Super-fast VPN with a 7-day Free Trial

 NordVPN’s 7-day trial is only for iOS and Android devices.
 However, like Surfshark, you can obtain a free trial after downloading NordVPN app on your phone and signing up for a subscription of your choice.
-The most affordable NordVPN lifetime plan currently costs $3.30/mo (VPN Awareness Month - 2 year plan at 72% off + 3 months FREE), which comes with a 30-day money-back guarantee for desktop users to try the VPN for a whole month.
+The most affordable NordVPN lifetime plan currently costs $3.71/mo (Save 68% on 2 Years Plan), which comes with a 30-day money-back guarantee for desktop users to try the VPN for a whole month.

 When choosing a subscription plan, you will need to enter your credit card (or details of other payment options) details while signing up for the free trial.
 However, you won’t be charged any money until the 7-day free trial period expires.

 The free trial version of NordVPN offers all the VPN features that you can expect in the fully paid app.
 In addition, it comes equipped with privacy features such as a kill switch and Double VPN & Tor over VPN.
 At the same time, your online security is protected by features like CyberSec and the protocols that NordVPN uses, i.e., OpenVPN and IKEv2.
 All these features are easy to use, but your connection stability might not be optimal with every configuration.